stefenphelps/stefenphelps.com/src/pages/blog/what-is-a-launchpad-website.md

 ---
-title: "What is a Launchpad Website?"
+title: 'What is a Launchpad Website?'
+description: 'Typically, when you start a traditional website re-design, the designer will create a wireframe of every key page on the website during what we call the wireframe phase.
+Once the overall design is approved'
-publishDate: "2016-04-20"
+publishDate: '2016-04-20'
 categories:
-  - "hubspot"
+  - 'hubspot'
-heroImage: "/blog/bluleadz-launchpad-website.jpg"
+heroImage: '/blog/bluleadz-launchpad-website.jpg'
 author: Stefen Phelps
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
 ---

 ## What a Launchpad Website Isn't...